sebastien-plutniak/spatialCatalogueViewer/README.md

 `spatialCatalogueViewer` is used by:

-*  [archeoViz Portal](https://analytics.huma-num.fr/archeoviz/home): a catalogue of archaeological datasets exposed with the `archeoViz` application.
+*  [archeoViz Portal](https://analytics.huma-num.fr/archeoviz/home): a catalogue of archaeological datasets exposed with the `archeoViz` application [see R code](https://github.com/sebastien-plutniak/archeoviz-portal).
-*  [open-archeOcsean](https://analytics.huma-num.fr/Sebastien.Plutniak/open-archeocsean): a catalogue of open-source datasets for the Pacific and Southeast Asia archaeology.
+*  [open-archeOcsean](https://analytics.huma-num.fr/Sebastien.Plutniak/open-archeocsean): a catalogue of open-source datasets for the Pacific and Southeast Asia archaeology  [see R code](https://github.com/sebastien-plutniak/open-archeocsean).